 This delightful and gorgeously filmed adaptation of Jane Austen’s 1815 novel “Emma” stays mostly faithful to the original story but spices it up a bit to appeal to modern audiences.
 In her feature-film debut, director Autumn de Wilde takes the comedy of “Emma” and infuses it with more impish energy that’s lustier and more vibrant than previous film and TV adaptations.

 The title character of the story is Emma Woodhouse (played by Anya Taylor-Joy), a woman of privilege in her early 20s, who lives with her widowed father in the fictional countryside town of Highbury, England.
 Emma is a somewhat spoiled bachelorette who thinks she has such high intelligence and excellent judgment that she takes it upon herself to play matchmaker to people she deems worthy of her romance advice.

-The movie takes place over the course of a year, beginning one summer and ending the following summer.
+The movie takes place over the course of a year in the early 1800s, beginning one summer and ending the following summer.
 Viewers know this because different seasons are introduced in bold letters, like a different chapter in a book.

 Emma’s father, Mr. Woodhouse (played by Bill Nighy), is a loving dad but often exasperated by Emma’s antics.
 He’s a hypochondriac who tries to shield himself from imaginary drafts of cold that he’s sure will cause him to get sick.